 I really love trade shows!
 I am fascinated by creative people and product.
 I am even more fascinated by how designers set up their booths.
-If a booth doesn’t grab me, I may miss out on a really great product – I am not alone in this!
+If the way a booth is setup doesn’t grab me, I may miss out on a really great product – I am not alone in this!

 It’s really important to have a booth & display that pulls people in.